 4. If your baby is well, all charges should go under your deductible.
 But if your baby needs any kind of extra care, he has a deductible of his own.

 We are often asked if insurance will pay for our care.
 It might!
 We have contracted with Blue Ridge Coding and Billing Solutions to assist you with this.
 You may enter all your insurance information on this form:

 There is a $25 fee for verification of your primary insurance.
 If you need to verify a second insurance, please contact us directly and we will assist you with the $15 additional fee.
-They specialize in midwifery and birth center billing and will apply for a pre-authorization of benefits and a gap exception (which is the request for your insurance company to pay as if we are in-network, as there are no other freestanding birth centers in RVA).
-You will receive a letter with your insurance company’s decision, as well as your deductible and co-pay.
+We specialize in asking the right questions to get the best possible answers for your pre-authorization of benefits and, if applicable, gap exception (which is the request for your insurance company to pay as if we are in-network, as there are no other freestanding birth centers in RVA).
+You will receive a letter with your insurance company’s decision, as well as your deductible and co-pay responsibilities.

 We accept payments by cash, check, debit card and credit card payments.
 Credit card payments are currently subject to a 3% service fee.